Basis is a nonprofit applied research organization with two mutually reinforcing goals.

 Anna Hidalgo is an operations consultant (part time) at Basis.
 She is helping the organization to grow its capacity and general operations.
 She holds a Ph.D. in Sociology (Columbia University), with subfield specialities in cultural sociology, gender, sexuality, and race.

-Dan Waxman is a postdoctoral fellow at Basis, supervised by Matt Levine at Basis and Youssef Marzouk at MIT.
-His interests include probabilistic machine learning and causal inference, broadly interpreted, with a particular focus on sequential inference and dynamical systems.
-He completed his PhD in Electrical Engineering at Stony Brook University, where his dissertation addressed sequential Bayesian inference for online ensembles, decentralized learning, and scalable experimental design.
+Dan Waxman is a postdoctoral fellow at Basis, working with Matt Levine at Basis and Youssef Marzouk at MIT.
+His work focuses on Bayesian machine learning and statistics, causal inference, and dynamical systems.

 Dima Batenkov is a research scientist at Basis.
 He was previously an assistant professor of applied mathematics at Tel-Aviv University and a postdoctoral fellow at MIT.